wright-group/WrightTools/paper/paper.md

 Again, the self-describing internal structure is capitalized upon, auto-filling labels and auto-scaling axes.
 For higher-than-two dimensional datasets, ``WrightTools`` makes it easy to plot many separate figures that can be looped through using an image viewer or stitched into a looping animated gif.

 # Availability

-``WrightTools`` is archived with Zenodo [cite].
-``WrightTools`` is installable with pip and conda package managers with documentation available at [wright.tools](http://wright.tools).
+``WrightTools`` is archived with Zenodo. [@ThompsonBlaiseJonathan2018WrightTools] ``WrightTools`` is installable with [pip](http://pypi.org/project/WrightTools/) and [conda](http://anaconda.org/conda-forge/wrighttools) package managers with documentation available at [wright.tools](http://wright.tools).

 # Impact

-To our knowledge, ``WrightTools`` has directly enabled no fewer than ten publications.
+``WrightTools`` has directly enabled no fewer than eleven publications. [@CzechKyleJonathan2015a; @KohlerDanielDavid2017a; @NeffMallonNathanA2017a; @ChenJie2017a; @MorrowDarienJames2017a; @HorakErikH2018a; @SundenKyleFoster2018a; @KohlerDanielDavid2018a; @HandaliJonathanDaniel2018a; @MorrowDarienJames2018a; @HandaliJonathanDaniel2018b]
-A partial list of these can be found under "Citing WrightTools" at our documentation website.
-Many of these publications have associated open datasets and ``WrightTools``-based processing scripts which enhance the communities ability to audit and reproduce the published work.
+Many of these publications have associated open datasets and ``WrightTools``-based processing scripts which enhance the scientific community's ability to audit and reproduce the published work.
 These practices are not yet common in the MDS community.

 Though still relatively uncommon, MDS is an increasingly important family of analytical techniques used by Chemists and Physists to interrogate especially complex systems and to answer especially challenging questions.
-We hope that ``WrightTools``, and the universal wt5 file format, will become a useful open source core technology for this growing community.
+We hope that ``WrightTools``, and the universal ``wt5`` file format, will become a useful open source core technology for this growing community.
-We are particularly excited about ongoing projects that build on top of ``WrightTools``, including packages for data acquisition and simulation.
+We are particularly excited about ongoing projects that build on top of ``WrightTools``, including packages for data acquisition and simulation. [@ThompsonBlaiseJonathan2018PyCMDS; @SundenKyleFoster2018a]

 # Acknowledgements